chrissglad/patatapClone/README.md

 # patatapClone

+# Welcome to my PatatapClone Project

-To access go to https://chrissglad.github.io/patatapClone/
+### To access go to https://chrissglad.github.io/patatapClone/

 This is a test clone project of the patatap.com